-Lee College offers Associate of Applied Science (AAS) degrees in 24 technical areas.
+Lee College offers Associate of Applied Science (AAS) degrees in 28 technical areas.
 AAS degrees require 60 to 72 college credits, or the equivalent of about two full years of college work.
-The curriculum for AAS degrees includes coursework in a technical area as well as a core curriculum which includes courses in natural science/mathematics, social/behavioral sciences, humanities/fine arts, written communication, oral communications, and computer literacy.
+The curriculum for AAS degrees includes coursework in a technical area as well as a core curriculum which includes courses in natural science/mathematics, social/behavioral sciences, humanities/fine arts, written communication, oral communications.